-To begin, click the Play Game link or button under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the horse game in a pop-up window.

 In this free horse online game, you start with a budget to purchase a race horse, hire a jockey and trainer, and rent stables for the horse.

 Win, Place, or Show through 20 races and finish off the season with big winnings in the bank.